 Philmont is the place to come for family time—especially if your husband is a busy Church leader.
 Enjoy your family’s company all day Saturday, all day Sunday (no stake responsibilities!), at every meal, during your family free time on Wednesday afternoon, and at all of the evening activities: family home evening, movie night, the Primary children’s parade, buffalo barbecue and western dance, and at the opening and closing shows.
 Remember, the focus of the Church, Scouting, and Philmont is the FAMILY!

 #10.
 Is there Internet service?

 Philmont has it’s own AT&T cell service tower, so if AT&T is your mobile carrier, you’re in luck!
 If not, then find a spot near the office to tap into the free guest Wi-Fi.
 However, remember that your week at Philmont is a good time to “unplug” and enjoy activities you may not otherwise have time for.

 Philmont has become our family’s favorite vacation place.
 I’m confident that after your visit there, you will also have memories to last a lifetime.
 So put your concerns to rest and prepare for a wonderful summer adventure!

 By the end of the week you, too, will likely be calling Philmont Scout Ranch “God’s country.”

 I look forward to seeing you there!

 Nettie H. Francis is the wife of LDS-BSA Relationships Director Mark Francis.
-Together, they and their children have attended and helped facilitate ten courses at the Philmont Training Center.
+Together, they and their children have attended and helped facilitate twelve courses at the Philmont Training Center.